 - Right to be forgotten: Delete option to the Customer List that will permanently delete all of a customers data

-- Right to rectification: Already implemented with North Park, however additional support for user control of consent choices
+- Right to rectification: Already implemented with North Park.

-- Right of access: Improved personal data export tools in Customer list
+- Right of access: Improved personal data export tools in the Customer list.

-What changes are coming with the North Park 50.2 GDPR Source Code?
+- Changes with the North Park 50.2 GDPR Source Code

 - New customizable consent screen to display on app launch and available in the app settings page.